We Help Franchisees Change Franchise Systems Through Associations and Class Actions

 There is strength in numbers.
 The issue you might be facing as a franchisee is often a systemwide issue or one facing all the franchisees in an area.
 And while franchisees can feel like their voices aren’t heard when they are isolated, they can get the results they need by joining together.

-At Luther Firm, PC, we are well versed in litigating issues both on behalf of franchisee classes and franchisee associations.
+At Luther Lanard, PC, we are well versed in litigating issues both on behalf of franchisee classes and franchisee associations.
 By litigating on behalf of the entire system or multiple franchisees, we have the leverage to impart real change to a franchise system.

 Understanding the Economics